Alien-AV/gangster-game/game-design.md

 - **Fear** – represents how cowed local businesses are.
 Certain actions raise it and may unlock future bonuses.

 ## Gangsters
-- **Face** – used to extort surrounding blocks, expanding territory and generating cash.
+- **Face** – used to extort surrounding blocks, potentially expanding territory if the owner cooperates.
 - **Fist** – recruits enforcers and can raid rival businesses for quick cash at the cost of heat.
   They can also intimidate disagreeable owners into paying protection, raising fear.
 - **Brain** – sets up illicit businesses behind purchased fronts.